-There are 53 lessons in total, covering subjects such as verb tenses, possessive adjectives, prepositions, negative forms and more.
+The lessons cover subjects such as verb tenses, possessive adjectives, prepositions, negative forms and more.

-So you don’t get overwhelmed, each lesson focuses on only one grammar concept and is created so as to take you no more than 15 minutes to complete.
+Each lesson focuses on only one grammar concept and is designed to take no more than 20 minutes to complete.

 The exercises are meant to be fun and engaging and include everything from word searches to sentence scrambles.